Eigenstate thermalization to non-monotonic distributions in strongly-interacting chaotic lattice gases: Introduction

 where $E_{\alpha}$ is the eigenstate energy, $\alpha\in\mathrm{MC}(E)$ means that $|E_{\alpha}-E|<\Delta_{MC}/2$, $\Delta_{\mathrm{MC}}$ is the microcanonical shell width, and $\Delta_{\alpha}$ is the average distance between the adjacent $E_{\alpha'}$ in the vicinity of $E_{\alpha}$.

 Equation \eqref{eq:ETH} provides an equilibrium state that is independent of the initial state details, but does not provide the equilibrium state properties.
-For a low-density gas of interacting particles in a flat potential the equilibrium state agrees with the microcanonical ensemble for an ideal gas, as proven in \citep{srednicki1994} on the basis of the Berry conjecture \citep{berry1977}.
-In the thermodynamic limit, where the number of particles and the system's volume are increased while keeping a fixed particle density, the microcanonical ensemble is equivalent to the canonical one.
-In this case, the Gibbs (Fermi-Dirac or Bose-Einstein) momentum distributions are obtained for the respective permutation symmetry, with the standard relation between the temperature and the total gas energy, which is equal to the eigenstate energy.
-Such distributions were also obtained for Fermi \citep{horoi1995,flambaum1997a} and Bose \citep{borgonovi2017} systems close to quantum degeneracy, but now the temperatures are shifted.
+For a low-density gas of interacting particles in a flat potential the equilibrium state agrees with the microcanonical ensemble for an ideal gas, as proven in \cite{srednicki1994} on the basis of the Berry conjecture \cite{berry1977} that each eigenfunction appears to be a superposition of plane waves with random phases and Gaussian random amplitudes, but fixed wavelength.
+In the thermodynamic limit, where the number of particles and the system's volume are increased while keeping a fixed particle density, the microcanonical ensemble provides the Fermi-Dirac (FD) or Bose-Einstein (BE) momentum distributions for the respective permutation symmetry, with the standard relation between the temperature and the total gas energy, which is equal to the eigenstate energy.
+Such distributions were also obtained for interacting Fermi \cite{horoi1995,flambaum1997a} and Bose \cite{borgonovi2017} systems close to quantum degeneracy, by appropriately shifting the microcanonical shell energies of the non-interacting system, effectively changing its temperature.

+The eigenstates of the non-integrable system are superpositions of the integrable-system eigenstates.
+The number of principal components (NPC) $\mathcal{N}_{\mathrm{PC}}$ estimates (for each exact eigenstate) the number of contributing integrable-system eigenstates (see App. \ref{sec:ChaoticProp}).
 ETH means that the eigenstate to eigenstate fluctuations of expectation values within any chaotic microcanonical shell are suppressed.
-In certain situations \citep{neuenhahn2012,yurovsky2023}, the fluctuation variance is inversely-proportional to the number of principal components (NPC) $\mathcal{N}_{\mathrm{PC}}$ --- the estimate of the number of integrable system eigenstates comprising the non-integrable one.
+In certain situations \cite{neuenhahn2012,yurovsky2023}, the fluctuation variance is inversely-proportional to $\mathcal{N}_{\mathrm{PC}}$.
 Thus, ETH typically implies large NPC, but can be practically attained when NPC is substantially smaller than the dimension $\mathcal{N}_{\mathrm{HS}}$ of the Hilbert space (which can be also constrained due to possible conservation laws).
-NPC approaches a large integer fraction (1/3 for time-reversible systems \citep{kota} or 1/2 for time-irreversible ones \citep{truong2016}) of $\mathcal{N}_{\mathrm{HS}}$ only in the regime of quantum ergodicity \citep{altshuler1997}.
-In this work we demonstrate quantitative deviations from the Gibbs distributions in certain strongly-interacting systems, particularly, in the regime of quantum ergodicity.
-These deviations can not be reduced to a mere temperature change.
+NPC approaches a large fraction (limited by $1/3$ for time-reversible systems \cite{kota} or $1/2$ for time-irreversible ones \cite{truong2016}) of $\mathcal{N}_{\mathrm{HS}}$ only in the regime of quantum ergodicity \cite{altshuler1997}.